stilvoid/deck/README.md

   col         Set a button to a colour.
-The red, green, and blue values must all be 0-255 help        Help about any command image       Put an image on a button poll        Poll for button presses until you exit with ctrl+c reset       Rest the deck text        Put text on a button
+The red, green, and blue values must all be 0-255 help        Help about any command image       Put an image on a button parse       Listen on stdin for commands separated by newlines.
+Each command should be a valid invocation of deck but with the word "deck" removed. poll        Poll for button presses until you exit with ctrl+c reset       Rest the deck text        Put text on a button